KoreanGRF/KoreanTrainSet/readme_en.txt

 1. About
 ==========
-  This Korean Train Set has train vehicles of the Republic of Korea(South Korea) incluing Seoul/Incheon/Busan metropolitan subways, KTX, KTX-Sancheons, Saemaeul, Mugunghwa, Tongil, CDC(Cummutor Diesel Car), NDC(New Diesel Car), Nuriro, ITX-Cheongchun, ITX-Saemaeul and so on.
+  This Korean Train Set has train vehicles of South Korea including Seoul/Incheon/Busan metropolitan subways, KTX, KTX-Sancheons, Saemaeul, Mugunghwa, Tongil, CDC(Cummutor Diesel Car), NDC(New Diesel Car), Nuriro, ITX-Cheongchun, ITX-Saemaeul and so on.
-('KTX' and 'ITX' stand for 'Korea Train eXpress' and 'Intercity Train eXpress', respectively.)
+('KTX' and 'ITX' stand for 'Korea Train eXpress' and 'Intercity Train eXpress' respectively.)

 Korean Train Set adds vehicles such as below: